Pronator Syndrome

 How is Pronator Syndrome Diagnosed?

 In addition to a careful history, the physical exam often points to the diagnosis of pronator syndrome.
 Several maneuvers performed by the clinician during the physical exam will elucidate the exact cause of pronator syndrome.
-For example, if symptoms are reproduced when the elbow is flexed to 120 degrees against resistance, this is strongly correlated with median nerve compression by a structure known as the ligament of Struthers.
-Similarly, the clinician may attempt to compress the medial nerve at the elbow by pressing on it.
-If numbness and tingling is reproduced within 30 seconds, it is strongly suggestive of pronator syndrome.
+For example, if symptoms are reproduced when the elbow is flexed to 120 degrees against resistance, this strongly correlates with median nerve compression by a structure known as the ligament of Struthers.
+Similarly, the clinician may attempt to compress the medial nerve at the elbow by pressing it.
+If numbness and tingling are reproduced within 30 seconds, it is strongly suggestive of pronator syndrome.

-An X ray of the elbow will be taken to rule out any bony abnormality which may be causing symptoms.
-Occasionally, MRI will be needed to obtain more detail about the soft tissues affecting the median nerve.
+An elbow X-ray will be taken to rule out any bony abnormality that may be causing symptoms.
+Occasionally, an MRI will be needed to obtain more detail about the soft tissues affecting the median nerve.
 Nerve conduction studies and electromyography are performed to confirm the diagnosis.

 How is Pronator Syndrome Treated?